okdshin/instant/README.md

 # Instant

-Instant is DNN inference library.

-Instant is written in C++14.
+Instant is DNN inference library written in C++.

+## Goal
+- DNN Inference
+- C++
+- Easy to use.

+# Requirement

+- MKL-DNN Library

 # Build